cs121-team/railsHanabi/README.md

 It took a long time to figure out how to integrate ActionCable and Redis into our app.
 The Tic-Tac-Toe tutorial mentioned in the references was the resource which helped us most in debugging this, followed by the "Action Cable Demo" file.

 ### Known Bugs
-Reloading the page makes the game think you're a new player.
+0. Reloading the page makes the game think you're a new player.
 This is because we don't require any login, so there's no easy way to tell whether you opened the app in a new tab or reloaded the page.
+1. You trigger an error if you try to play before first selecting a card or a player to give a hint to.
+With a bit more time, this could be fixed by disabling the "Make Move" button until the required selections have been made.
+2. Sometimes, when you reload multiple tabs to represent different users, the game will restart before all of hte users' pages have been realoaded.
+This may be due to the fact that old tabs still are maintaining a connection to our GameChannel.
+This could be debugged by testing which situations the error occurs and by printing out how many connections there are to the GameChannel at any given time.

 ## Unimplemented Features
 We would like to implement several more features which are currently unimplemented due to time constraints.